tachyontraveler/magpie_workflow/README.md

 4. Run the workflow.py script in python3 (haven't tested in python2)
 5. All the newly generated files are inside "./OUTDIR/"

-NB: For testing purposes, a random set of POSCAR files are hosted here at : https://drive.google.com/open?id=1K2aoFptylrPOzJEFbNBoF3pPHPAjdAeH , if anyone is interested to just check the workflow's functionality very quick.
+NB: For testing purposes, a random set of POSCAR files are hosted here at : https://drive.google.com/open?id=1K2aoFptylrPOzJEFbNBoF3pPHPAjdAeH (can be accessed while signed in with a northwestern.edu Google account), if anyone is interested to just check the workflow's functionality very quick.

 ### Output files
 #### properties.txt